 The aim of this procedure is to: • Facilitate the overall management of risk for Information Communication and Technology (ICT) and ICT related equipment and software for the organisation • Improve asset utilisation, identify and remove problem assets and those assets which are dormant avoiding redundant maintenance and warranty coverage • Generate and maintain an […]

-Process The Staff Discipline Procedure is intended to improve overall conduct.
-It may be appropriate in some conduct issues to instigate supportive management action before the formal procedure is started.
-It is envisaged that early intervention via supportive management action should achieve the desired effect of improving and maintaining an individual’s conduct to an acceptable […]
+The Staff Discipline Procedure is intended to improve overall conduct.
+It may be appropriate in some conduct issues to instigate Supportive Practice Requiring Improvement before the formal procedure is started.
+It is envisaged that early intervention via supportive action should achieve the desired effect of improving and maintaining an individual’s conduct to an acceptable level […]

 This policy applies to Police Officers, Police Staff and where feasible, members of the Special Constabulary.